How can we help?

-If you prefer to talk to one of our ‘orsome’ Orcon people, give us a call on 0800 JOIN US (0800 56 46 87) and they’ll run you through the sign up process.What if the connection date issued doesn’t work for me?
+If you prefer to talk to one of our ‘orsome’ Orcon people, give us a call on 0800 JOIN US (0800 56 46 87) and they’ll run you through the sign up process.How do I change my connection date?

-Please be aware we need as much notice as possible to change a date to something that suits.
-If you're trying to change it to an earlier date with short notice, we may not be able to secure that date.What does the installation cost?
+We require as much notice as possible to change a date to something that suits.
+If you're trying to change it to an earlier date with short notice, we may not be able to secure that date due to technician availability and/or its fully booked.

 Xbox One S warranty information

 Awesome, you got your Xbox One S with your Gigantic plan – now there’s a few things to know about its warranty:

 Your Xbox One S comes with a 24-month warranty with Microsoft.
 When your Xbox is on its way, we’ll send you an email – keep an eye out for the email as it will also include the warranty details.
 You’ll also get a warranty insert with the actual Xbox itself when it arrives.